nihalshaikh-analyst/TikTok-Data-Understanding-and-Analysis/README.md

 ## ENGAGEMENT TRENDS

-**The data team considered viewer engagement with each video in the claim and opinion categories.
+**"The data team considered viewer engagement with each video in the claim and opinion categories.
 In order to understand viewer engagement, the data team considered the view count.
-The mean and median view count show the impact of each category of video; specifically, the mean and median view counts for both categories show the association between content (claim or opinion) and the video views.**
+The mean and median view count show the impact of each category of video; specifically, the mean and median view counts for both categories show the association between content (claim or opinion) and the video views."**

 Claims:
 Mean view count claims: 501029.4527477102